The greenback is bid to start the second half

 Australia's preliminary June PMI estimate of 58.4 was revised to 58.6.
 It stood at 60.4 in May and was at 55.7 at the end of 2019.
 The May trade surplus was reported at A$9.7 bln, an improvement from April's A$8.0 bln but less than the A$10.5 bln projected.
 Through May, the average monthly trade surplus was A$8.3 bln.
 This compares with an average of A$6.4 bln in the first five months last year and A$5.0 bln in 2019.
 Despite China's use of trade to express its dissatisfaction with Canberra's foreign policy, bilateral trade has risen by a little more than 6% this year.
 Iron ore and wheat exports reached record levels, and coal exports rose almost 10%, their highest (value) in a year.

 China's Caixin manufacturing PMI slipped to 51.3 from 52.0, which was a little weaker than expected.
 This reflects a regional pattern in Asia, spurring some talk that the peak in the recovery has passed.
-Social restrictions in Taiwan and Malaysia took a toll, and with the former falling to 57.6 from 62.0 and the latter contracting a slower rate (49.5 vs. 47.6).
+Social restrictions in Taiwan and Malaysia took a toll, and with the former falling to 57.6 from 62.0 and the latter falling well below the 50 boom/bust level (39.9 vs. 51.3).
 Indonesia's PMI eased to 53.5 from 55.3.
 The Philippines and South Korea were more resilient, with the manufacturing PMI rising to 50.8 from 49.9, and edging higher to 53.9 from 53.7, respectively.
 Separately, South Korea reported a somewhat smaller than expected trade surplus of $4.44 bln, a sharp improvement from the $2.94 bln surplus seen in May.
 Exports slowed from 45.6% year-over-year to 39.7%.
 Imports accelerated to 40.7% year-over-year from 37.9%.

 Europe